 • recognize when language is being used faithfully or manipulatively

-This is why your RAPTA framework works: it forces clarity, evidence, pattern recognition, and theological integrity.
+This is why RAPTA framework works: it seeks evidence, pattern recognition, and theological integrity.

 • imagination is reshaped